Click here for the Climate Food Guide Flipbook & PDF

 Statistics vary greatly based on which components are measured, how they are measured, predispositions of researchers, and a host of other variables.
 As such, we strive for transparency and use ranges for statistics as appropriate.

-Similarly, whether beef is 7x, 10x or 15x more inefficient, it is an immense waste of limited resources, especially in an increasingly populous world. *ref:5,3,3
+Similarly, regardless of the final number used for FCRs, it is an immense waste of limited resources, especially in an increasingly populous world. *ref:5,3,3

 Even more so, there are massive amounts of grazing land currently in use that could regenerate and increase photosynthetic (thus carbon-capturing) capacity if grazing was decreased.